-A drawing, map or model does not normally show the actual size of the object (or area, in the case of a map).
-The drawing shows the item reduced down (made smaller) or enlarged (made larger).
+A drawing, map or model does not normally show the actual size of an object or area.
+The drawing shows the item reduced or enlarged in size.
 The amount by which the size is changed is known as the scale factor, and is shown as a ratio.

 A scale of 1:100 means that the drawing is 1/100th of the size of the real thing.
 On a map, a scale of 1:10 000 means that every centimetre on the map is 10 000cm, or 100m, on the ground.